Coomera Connector

-The Coomera Connector (M9), formerly known as the Intra Regional Transport Corridor during planning, is a partially under-construction 45 km motorway that will connect Logan City with the Gold Coast in South East Queensland, Australia.
-It will run parallel to the Pacific Motorway for its entire length and will run adjacent to the Gold Coast railway line south of Coomera.
+The Coomera Connector (M9) (known as the Intra Regional Transport Corridor during planning) is a partially-completed 45 km motorway that will connect Logan City with the Gold Coast in South East Queensland, Australia.
+It runs parallel to the Pacific Motorway for its entire length and adjacent to the Gold Coast railway line south of Coomera.

 Construction on the 16 km stage 1 section between Nerang and Coomera commenced in March 2023.
-The northern section of stage 1 will be the first to be completed in late 2025, while the other sections of stage 1 will open in following years.
-The other stages of the motorway are currently under planning as of September 2021.
+The northern section of stage 1 was the first to open on 2 December 2025, while the other sections of stage 1 will open in following years.
+The other stages of the motorway north of Coomera are currently under planning as of September 2021.
 As of July 2022 the business case for future stages is due for completion by the end of 2023.

 The route designation M9 and the confirmation of Coomera Connector as the official name was announced in August 2025.